ziadoz/arthur/README.md

 - Use `:ansible_local` provisioner in `Vagrantfile` (issues with copying files).
 - Install the VirtualBox guest additions [using Vagrant plugin](https://github.com/dotless-de/vagrant-vbguest).
 - Use Packer to produce builds, add an `arthur-build` alias, and store on Dropbox.
+- Install MySQL using `.deb` file and using debconf to configure version and default root password.

 ## Links
 - https://serversforhackers.com/managing-logs-with-logrotate